Linear localization of zero modes in weakly coupled non-Hermitian reservoirs: Introduction

-Wave localization is one of the most celebrated physical phenomena in the past century \cite{Localization_RMP1,Localization_RMP2,Localization_PT,Kramer}.
-The band picture emerged in the 1920's successfully explained localization of noninteracting or linear waves in a periodic structure \cite{Bloch}, which revealed the distinction between normal metals and insulators.
+Wave localization is one of the most celebrated physical phenomena of the past century \cite{Localization_RMP2,Localization_RMP1,Localization_PT,Kramer}.
+The band picture emerged in the 1920s successfully explained localization of noninteracting or linear waves in a periodic structure \cite{Bloch}, which revealed the distinction between normal metals and insulators.
 The existence of a sizable bandgap is also crucial for the robustness of topological insulators and Majorana zero modes \cite{Hasan,Qi,Alicea,Beenakker,Sarma_RMP}.
-Take the Su-Schrieffer-Heeger (SSH) Hamiltonian \cite{SSH} for example, which is the simplest model that gives us a glimpse into the topological origin of edge states.
-Its bandgap is proportional to the difference between two alternate couplings $t_{A,B}$ on a one-dimensional (1D) tight-binding lattice, and the localization length of its zero mode(s) is given by $\xi = (\ln t_A - \ln t_B)^{-1}\Lambda$, where $\Lambda$ is the lattice constant and we have assumed $t_A>t_B>0$.
-The bandgap vanishes if $t_A=t_B$, and $\xi$ diverges since the zero mode(s) becomes periodic in space.
+Take the Su-Schrieffer-Heeger (SSH) Hamiltonian \cite{SSH} for example, which is the simplest model that offers insight into the topological origin of edge states.
+As the difference between the two alternate nearest-neighbor couplings reduces, so does the bandgap between its two bands that leads to the divergence of the localization length of its zero mode(s).

 A similar transition from localized states to extended states takes place in disordered systems \cite{Localization_RMP1,Localization_PT}.
-Again by neglecting interaction and nonlinear effects, Philip Anderson pointed out that disorder can completely suppress diffusion and all eigenstates of the system become exponentially localized \cite{Anderson}.
+Again, by neglecting interaction and nonlinear effects, Philip Anderson pointed out that disorder can completely suppress diffusion, and all eigenstates of the system become exponentially localized \cite{Anderson}.
 Nevill Mott also noted that in three dimensions, there exists a mobility edge that separates localized modes and extended modes in terms of their energies \cite{Mott}.
 However, unlike the straightforward transition mentioned for the SSH model above, the wave functions at the mobility edge display interesting features such as power law localization \cite{Varga} and fractal dimensionality \cite{Aoki}.